Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Results

+The main differences between \emph{Synthetic} and \emph{Synthetic$^\prime$} dataset are: the number of single-family instances is increased, more frequent linear objective and constraint functions are generated, and among the remaining non-bilinear constraints, convex quadratic forms are sampled more often than concave or indefinite ones.
+All remaining steps are unchanged.
+The details are available in Algorithm~\ref{alg:generator_prime}.

-We sample only negative values of $c_k^\iota$ to guarantee feasibility.
-Once QCQP instances are generated, we solve their LP and SDP relaxations via MOSEK (version~11.0.16) using the CVXPY environment (version~1.5.3), and record their optimal objective values.
+We sample only negative values of $c_k^\iota$ to guarantee feasibility in both datasets.
+Once the QCQP instances are generated, we solve their LP relaxations with Gurobi 11.0.3, and their SDP and SDP$'$ relaxations with MOSEK 10.2.8 via the MOSEK Fusion API for Python, and record their optimal objective values.
 Additional implementation details are provided in Appendix~\ref{sec:instance_generation}.